 Mr Ken Tan, Chief Technology Officer at Digital Nasional Berhad says: “We are pleased to be working with Ericsson and MediaTek to bring the benefits of 5G RedCap capability for Malaysia.
 With Ericsson RedCap, we are preparing DNB’s 5G network to offer enhanced 5G connectivity for everything from consumer wearables to industrial sensors in a way that is both cost and energy-efficient.
 This will enable new use cases for consumers and enterprises fueling digitalization in Malaysia.”

 The RedCap tests on the DNB network have been carried out on the time division duplex (TDD) 3500 and frequency division duplex (FDD) 700 layers for both data calls and Voice over New Radio (VoNR), which provides high-definition audio and video for improved user experience.

-Ericsson enables communications service providers to capture the full value of connectivity.
-The company’s portfolio spans the business areas Networks, Digital Services, Managed Services and Emerging Business.
+Ericsson enables communications service providers and enterprises to capture the full value of connectivity.
+The company’s portfolio spans the following business areas: Networks, Cloud Software and Services, Enterprise Wireless Solutions, Global Communications Platform, and Technologies and New Businesses.
 It is designed to help our customers go digital, increase efficiency and find new revenue streams.
 Ericsson’s innovation investments have delivered the benefits of mobility and mobile broadband to billions of people globally.
 Ericsson stock is listed on Nasdaq Stockholm and on Nasdaq New York. www.ericsson.com